telekom-security/telekom-security.github.io/_posts/2019-01-04-honeypot-tpot-19.03-released.md

 header: 'T-Pot Version 19.03 released'
 ---

-In October 2016 we released T-Pot 19.03.
+In Mach 2019 we released T-Pot 19.03.
 Read more Details here.

 <!--more-->